jucora/RPG-Game/README.md

 ## :point_right: How to run the game in a local environment

-1. You can clone the repo by running the next command in your command line:
+1. <b>IMPORTANT:</b> To run the game you will need a local server such as XAMPP.
+Another option could be to use an extension like Live Server provided by some code editors like Visual Studio Code.

- <p><code> git clone https://github.com/jucora/RPG-Game.git </code></p>
+2. You can clone the repo by running the next command in your command line:<p><code> git clone https://github.com/jucora/RPG-Game.git </code></p>

-2. Run the next command to install all dependencies for the project: <p><code>npm install</code></p>
+3. Next, go into the project's folder by running the next command: <p><code>cd RPG-Game</code></p>

-3. To run the game you will need a local server such as XAMPP.
-Another option could be to use an extension like <b>Live Server</b> provided by some code editors like Visual Studio Code.
+4. Run the next command to install all dependencies for the project: <p><code>npm install</code></p>

-4. Next, follow the route: RPG-Game/dist.
+5. Next, go into the dist folder by running the next command: <p><code>cd dist</code></p>

-5. You'll find a file called index.html, open it and you're good to go!
+6. Your local server will provide you an HTTP URL with a port assigned, in this example the URL is http://127.0.0.1:5500 but yours could be with a different port so please make sure you have the correct URL.
+Based on the example, then run the command: <p><code>open http://127.0.0.1:5500/dist/index.html</code></p>

 ## :point_right: How to play the game